 - Place the rack in the pan and the goose on the rack.
 Pour 2 cups of hot water into the pan and transfer to the oven.

-- Roast for about 40 minutes, then take the temperature at the breast with your instant read thermometer.
-If it reads below 130, leave it in and check again in a few minutes.
-Once the temperature of the breast is reading between 130–140F, take the goose out, carve off the breasts and set them aside, covered in foil.
+- Roast for about 40 minutes, then take the temperature at the breast with your instant-read thermometer.
+If it reads below 130 F, leave it in and check again in a few minutes.
+Once the temperature of the breast is reading between 130 to 140 F, take the goose out and carve off the breasts.
+Set them aside and cover in foil.
 The breast meat should look pink.

-- Now, insert your probe thermometer into the deepest part of the thigh and set the alert temperature for 170F.
-Return the bird to the oven and roast until the thermometer alert goes off, another 30–40 minutes.
+- Insert your probe thermometer into the deepest part of the thigh and set the alert temperature for 170 F. Return the bird to the oven and roast until the thermometer alert goes off, another 30 to 40 minutes.
 Remove the goose from the oven, cover with foil and let rest for 15 minutes.

 - Carve off the legs and wings and sear them the same way, skin-side down.
 Meanwhile, slice the breasts on a slight bias.
 When the legs and wings are nicely browned, remove from heat.